Serphiq

 Lean teams almost always benefit from shorter plans.

 They do not need a quarter of SEO tasks dumped onto a board at once.
 They need a few high-quality moves that are realistic to ship and easy to review later.
-A shorter action plan also creates a better learning loop because the impact of the work is easier to observe.
+A shorter action plan also makes it easier to see what worked because the impact of the work is easier to observe.
 That matches the broader Serphiq philosophy.
 The goal is not to expand the task list.
 The goal is to increase the quality of the next few decisions while saving time and reducing the stress of SEO execution.

 08